rollno748/Extended-csv-dataset-config/README.md

 ## Introduction

-This plugins provides additional feature over the JMeter's default CSV data set config element.
+This plugin provides additional feature over the JMeter's default **CSV data set config element**.
 This also provides additional parameterization feature.

 This will enable **LoadRunner** users, the privilege of having similar parameter advantage in **Apache JMeter**